Weight loss |

 Taking a walk

-To put it simply, happiness can alleviate stress symptoms.
-With that in mind, socializing with friends and family members that make you happy is a terrific way to combat stress.
+Simply put, happiness can combat stress and lead to overall wellness.
+With that in mind, spending time with friends and family members who make you happy is a terrific way to combat stress.

 Much of the anxiety and stress in our lives can be tied back to a full plate of responsibilities.
-That means that thorough planning can help to eliminate some of our daily stress.
+That means thorough planning can help eliminate some of our daily stress.

-If you know you have a busy week coming up, try planning out each day and what you need to complete.
+If you have a busy week, try planning out each day and what you need to complete.

 Wouldn’t it be nice if you could simply embrace a worry-free existence?
-Unfortunately, removing stress from your life entirely is easier said than done.
-Taking the time to manage stress helps with some parts of your weight loss journey, but as you can see, there are so many factors at play.
+Unfortunately, there’s no way to remove all stress from your life.
+Taking the time to manage stress helps with some parts of your weight-loss journey, but as you can see, many factors are at play.

-With that in mind, the best way to get rid of stress induced weight gain is to come up with a holistic plan that tackles every part of weight gain at the same time.
+With that in mind, the best way to get rid of stress-induced weight gain is to find a holistic plan that simultaneously tackles every part of weight gain.
 That’s where we come in.

 Want to see how our combination of community support, individual health coaching, and prescription medication can jumpstart your weight care journey?
 Take the Found quiz today!

-If you ever find that your level of stress becomes overwhelming, it is recommended you reach out to a mental health professional for assistance.
-Below please find a list of general resources:
+If you ever find your stress level overwhelming, consider contacting a mental health care professional for assistance.
+Below please find a list of resources:

-Also in case of emergency or if any patient feels unsafe they should call 911 or go to the nearest ER.
+If immediate help is needed in an emergency or if someone feels unsafe, call 911 or go to the nearest emergency room.